 You can download Photonic directly from WordPress.

 - Kon-Tiki – This is a small theme I have been developing for a while now.
 It is currently only available to me as I haven’t released it publicly yet, and to be honest, I don’t know if I ever will.
 Unlike my previous theme Suffusion, Kon-Tiki takes a minimalist approach to design and functionality, so it is never going to have the versatility of Suffusion.
-It will be augmented with a “Survival Kit” plugin though that will let you add things that are generally plugin-territory, or are not essential for running the plugin.
+It will be augmented with a “Survival Kit” plugin though that will let you add things that are generally plugin-territory, or are not essential for running the theme.

 A preliminary version can be seen on my personal page.